What is a limited company loan?

 Can I get a limited company loan?

-Yes, if your business is registered with Companies House we can help you obtain a limited company loan up to £500,000.
+Yes, if your business is registered with Companies House we can help you obtain a limited company loan of up to £500,000.
 After receiving the money, you will make fixed monthly repayments at a pre-agreed interest rate until the loan is paid off in full.

 Is my business eligible for a limited company loan?